Overview

 userTaskKey

-These conventions can be observed in the following endpoint example:
+These conventions are illustrated in the following endpoint example:

 POST /user-tasks/{userTaskKey}/assignment